autonomobil/SDCND-P5_Vehicle-Detection/README.md

 ![img15]

 ##### 4.2 Heatmap (False positive rejection)
 Next a algorithm/class was implemented to keep a history of a variable amount of frames to only draw bounding boxes when the detection was validated over a few frames.
 This was done to reject false positives in the video stream.
 Therefore the concept of heatmap and thresholding was chosen.
+Also a blur filter was applied to smoothen the results.
 See class ``Heatmap`` for details.

 A result of this algorithm is shown below: